I Put a Spell on You: Nina Simone version

-Marilyn Manson recorded a cover of the song for his 1995 album Smells Like Children.

-Jeff Beck, with vocals by Joss Stone, covered the song on the album Emotion & Commotion in 2010.
-It was nominated for the Grammy Award for Best Rock Performance by a Duo or Group with Vocal at the 53rd Grammy Awards.

 Alan Price version

 Background and recording

-In May 1965, keyboardist Alan Price left pop group the Animals, shortly after the release of their single "Bring It On Home to Me".
+In May 1965, shortly after the release of their single "Bring It On Home to Me", keyboardist Alan Price left pop group the Animals.
 The reason for his departure from the group has been debated; though some sources claim it was a fear of flying stemming from their American tours, others claim it was a feud between lead singer Eric Burdon and Price regarding royalties over their 1964 single "The House of the Rising Sun", which solely credited Price as an arranger thus leaving the other members without any payments for the song.
 Price himself states that he left the day the band embarked on a tour to Sweden.
 Price then decided on beginning a solo career while the Animals recruited a new keyboardist, initially Mick Gallagher for a short tour before settling on Dave Rowberry.

 Price then started putting together a band of his own, which consisted of baritone saxophonist Clive Burrows, tenor saxophonist Steve Gregory, guitarist Peter Kirtley, bassist Rod Slade, drummer Roy Mills along with trumpeter John Walters, whom he had met during his time in the Animals.
 The band quickly garnered a recording contract with Decca Records and subsequently debuted on record with a cover of Burt Bacharach's "Any Day Now (My Wild Beautiful Bird)" in August 1965.
 Although this release failed to chart, it "showed great promise".

-Price allegedly came to know about "I Put a Spell on You" through vocalist Chris Farlowe, who had a record collection comprising mostly of rhythm and blues along with soul music.
-It is unclear what version of the song he heard for his version, however, as the Animals were big fans of Nina Simone it is likely Price heard it through her version.
-It was however part of the group's repertoire for a while before being recorded, which occurred during a rather tense moment of Price's life, as his mother passed away on New Year's Eve 1965, the day prior to recording it, which according to Price meant that "emotions sort of transmuted themselves onto the record".
+Price allegedly came to know about "I Put a Spell on You" through vocalist Chris Farlowe, who had a record collection comprising mostly rhythm and blues along with soul music.
+It is unclear what version of the song he heard for his version; however, as the Animals were big fans of Nina Simone it is likely Price heard it through her version.
+It was however part of the group's repertoire for a while before being recorded, which occurred during a rather tense moment of Price's life, as his mother died on New Year's Eve 1965, the day prior to recording it, which according to Price meant that "emotions sort of transmuted themselves onto the record".
 The recording, which took place at Kingsway Recording Studios in London, was produced by Price together with manager Mike Jeffery.
-It was according to Price "also the cheapest hit record to produce", allegedly only costing £16 to produce.
+It was, according to Price, "also the cheapest hit record to produce", allegedly costing only £16.
 It was recorded rather straightforward in one take with the exception of a re-take involving the horn section.